5 Costly Mistakes

 1. Don't Skip Mortgage Pre-Approval

 Securing a mortgage pre-approval should be your first step before visiting any homes, whether you're casually exploring or seriously considering a purchase.
-Many buyers have fallen in love with a home only to find they don’t qualify or could have explored a higher or lower price range from the beginning.
-To make the most of your time and options, we highly recommend understanding your financial situation before attending showings.
-A pre-approval letter not only helps establish a clear budget but is often required by sellers with your offer.
-Unlike pre-qualification, pre-approval represents a lender's commitment, but be cautious of actions between buying and closing that could impact your credit score and jeopardize your financial standing.
+To make the most of your time and options, understanding your financial situation is a key first step.
+A pre-approval letter not only helps establish a clear budget but is preferred by sellers with your offer.
+Unlike "pre-qualification", "pre-approval" represents your lender's commitment.
+Be cautious of actions between buying and closing that could impact your credit score and jeopardize your financial standing.

 2. Don't Overlook The Home Inspection